-The 6+1 Traits of writing framework is flexible and kid-friendly.
+The Six Traits of Writing framework is flexible and student-friendly.

 Within this model, teachers choose various mini lessons and activities to teach each of the six qualities (traits) to students during writer’s workshop.

-The 6+1 traits of writing model is unique because it’s not a “canned” curriculum”; it’s a framework.
+The Six Traits of Writing model is unique because it’s not a “canned” curriculum”; it’s a framework.

 It nicely wraps all of the components of good writing into one package, and many of the contents seamlessly pair or integrate with other writing programs.

-When teaching this trait, let learners know that ideas is the “big idea” that the writer is trying to send to the reader.
+Ideas is one of the six traits of writing.
+Ideas represent the “big idea” that the writer is trying to send to the reader.

-If a house doesn’t have a strong foundation, it’s not going to be very stable and will have a negative effect on the rest of the construction of the house.
+Like a house, if the writing doesn’t have a strong foundation, it’s not going to be very stable and will have a negative effect on the rest of the construction.

 To help the reader visualize and understand the message, authors use lots of details that show and not tell.

 Details add substance and imagery to the writer’s message.
-Details strengthen the foundation.
-The more details, the stronger the foundation of the writing.
+Plus, they strengthen the foundation.

 A writer can demonstrate good use of the other traits in his or her writing, but if the ideas present are not strong nor clear, he or she will have failed to do the very thing that writing is meant to do – communicate a message.

-In writing, organization does the same thing; it helps the reader transition from one part of the selection to another without much hassle.
+Organization helps the reader transition from one part of the writing to another without much hassle.

 When authors write for others, they have to remember to keep their writing organized so that the reader can follow along effortlessly.